Romanization of Japanese: Hepburn

 Hepburn romanization generally follows English phonology with Romance vowels.
 It is an intuitive method of showing Anglophones the pronunciation of a word in Japanese.
 It was standardized in the United States as American National Standard System for the Romanization of Japanese (Modified Hepburn), but that status was abolished on October 6, 1994.
 Hepburn is the most common romanization system in use today, especially in the English-speaking world.

 The Revised Hepburn system of romanization uses a macron to indicate some long vowels and an apostrophe to note the separation of easily confused phonemes (usually, syllabic n ん from a following naked vowel or semivowel).
 For example, the name じゅんいちろう is written with the kana characters ju-n-i-chi-ro-u, and romanized as Jun'ichirō in Revised Hepburn.
 Without the apostrophe, it would not be possible to distinguish this correct reading from the incorrect ju-ni-chi-ro-u (じゅにちろう).
 This system is widely used in Japan and among foreign students and academics.

 Nihon-shiki

 Nihon-shiki romanization was originally invented as a method for Japanese to write their own language in Latin characters, rather than to transcribe it for Westerners as Hepburn was.
-It follows the Japanese syllabary very strictly, with no adjustments for changes in pronunciation.
+It strictly follows the Japanese syllabary, with no adjustments for changes in pronunciation.
 It has also been standardized as ISO 3602 Strict.
 Also known as Nippon-shiki, rendered in the Nihon-shiki style of romanization the name is either Nihon-siki or Nippon-siki.